justnonamenoname/lifeticle/readme.md

 The ability to create an identity implies the possibility of creating an identical one, which means no difference exists between them and leads to the problem of how the brain selects between them.
 The uniqueness of the lifeticle is fundamental, cannot be artificially generated, and is analogous to the no-cloning theorem.
 Without uniqueness, there would be no connection with the current brain, just as there is no connection with another brain that is not one’s own.
-Qualia have a parameter of location; qualia possess a space where the carrier of consciousness resides at the center.
+Qualia have a parameter of location relative to a reference point in space, where the center is occupied by the consciousness bearer.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/position.png">
 To say that particles with qualia properties do not exist is to say that an organism does not consist of particles, or that qualia does not exist or is not related to particles.
 The organism consists of particles and the phenomenon of qualia exists, one must be connected with the other.
 The theory does not introduce something new, but connects one thing with another.